jmcd73/docker-ubuntu1804-apache24-php7/README.md

 # docker-ubuntu1804-apache2-php7
 A docker image based on Ubuntu 18.04 LTS with Apache2 + PHP 7.3 + Cups 2.2.x.

-I use this image to develop a CakePHP 2.x application on my macbook use Docker Desktop for Mac
+I use this image to develop a CakePHP 2.x application on my Macbook using Docker Desktop for Mac

 The CakePHP application uses the following so the Docker Image contains support for the following
-* CUPS to receive print jobs
+* CUPS to receive and send print jobs
 * TCPDF for printing PDF's (gd required to embed images)
 * glabels-3-batch for printing labels and barcodes
 * MySQL or Maria DB